 It is a common mistake to put too much algaecide in a pool.
-When pool owners see that green, yellow, or brown slime infesting their pristine pool water, they often panic.
-This results in over-application of algaecide.
-Sometimes the amount needed is miscalculated and added.
-Either way, the result is the same.
+Sometimes the amount needed is miscalculated and at other times it is added at the wrong time.

-Too much algaecide in a pool results in water that is full of tiny foaming bubbles which can damage the filtration system.
+Too much algaecide results in water that is full of tiny foaming algaecide bubbles in the pool which can damage the filtration system.
 Too much algaecide can also cause eye and skin irritation.
 It is recommended to stay out of the water until the algaecide concentration dissipates.

-While the over-application of algaecide is a common reaction to the growth of algae in the pool, it is an avoidable mistake.
-Algaecide is not meant for routine treatment, and is in-fact, not the best or most efficient way to remove an algae bloom.
+Although adding lots of pool algaecide is a common and understandable reaction to the growth of algae in the pool, it is a mistake.

-When it comes to algaecide, more is not better.
-Too much algaecide saturates the water, making it overall less effective.
-This is the opposite effect than the pool owner is hoping to achieve.
+When it comes to adding algaecide, more is not better.
+Adding too much algaecide to your pool saturates the water, making it overall less effective.
+Which is the opposite effect to that which the swimming pool owner is hoping to achieve.

-- Allow the algaecide to dissipate which should only take a 2-3 days
+- Allow the algaecide to dissipate which should only take 2-3 days

-- Replace some of the water and start over
+- Replace some of the pool water and start over

-Too much algaecide is very irritating to skin and eyes.
+Too much algaecide can cause eye and skin irritation.
 It is important to not allow sensitive users to swim in the water until this situation is remedied.

-The easiest way to remedy the situation is to keep up on regular chlorine treatments to keep the chlorine level up and let the algaecide naturally dissipate through the pool filtration system.
-Be aware that if the situation has caused excessive amounts of small bubbles, this may damage the filtration system.
+The easiest way to remedy the situation of excess algaecide is to keep up on regular chlorine treatments to keep the chlorine level up and let the algaecide naturally dissipate through the pool filtration system.
+Be aware that if the situation has caused excessive amounts of small bubbles causing foamy pool water, this may damage the filtration system.

 Removing algaecide foam

 The foam should disappear after a few days once the algaecide levels go down.
-If you are having friends over to swim so need the foam to disappear quickly then you can use an anti foam agent such as Pool & Spa Anti Foam Defoamer Concentrate to help reduce the foamy pool water.
+If you are having friends over to swim and need the foam to disappear quickly from the pool surface then you can use an anti-foam chemical such as Pool & Spa Anti Foam Defoamer Concentrate to help reduce the foamy pool water.

-There are multiple causes of swimming pool algae bloom:
+There are multiple causes of swimming pool green algae attacks: